core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # Security Considerations {#sec-cons}

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of the Echo option.
 If no true random number generator is available, a truly random seed must be provided from an external source.
+As each pseudoranom number must only be used once, an implementation need to get a new truly random seed after reboot, or continously store state in nonvolatile memory, see ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.

 A single active Echo value with 64 (pseudo-)random bits gives the same theoretical security level as a 64-bit MAC (as used in e.g. AES_128_CCM_8).
 The Echo option value MUST contain 32 (pseudo-)random bits that are not predictable for any other party than the server, and SHOULD contain 64 (pseudo-)random bits.
 A server MAY use different security levels for different uses cases (client aliveness, request freshness, state synchronization, network address reachability, etc.).